Frequently Asked Questions

 When will the enrollment fees be due, if applicable? top ^

-All enrollees must pay their applicable enrollment fees in accordance with the government’s ﬁscal year, which begins on October 1st and ends on September 30th of the following year.
-The enrollment fee, for retirees who do not pay for Medicare Part B coverage, is due by the ﬁrst day of the new enrollment year (October 1st) for continuing members who chose to pay annually or by the ﬁrst day of the enrollment quarter for those who choose to pay quarterly (October 1st, January 1st, April 1st and July 1st).
+All enrollees must pay their applicable enrollment fees in accordance with the government’s calendar year, which begins on January 1st and ends on December 31st.
+The enrollment fee, for retirees who do not pay for Medicare Part B coverage, is due by the ﬁrst day of the new enrollment year (January 1st) for continuing members who chose to pay annually or by the ﬁrst day of the enrollment quarter for those who choose to pay quarterly (January 1st, April 1st, July 1st, and October 1st).

 If you are a new applicant, your initial payment for your enrollment fee should be sent with your application.